All Episodes

 Here's a story from the Associated Press.

-I haven't seen this reported too many places.
+Now, I haven't seen this report in too many places.

 And in fact, you have to dig real deep to find the nut paragraph in this story.

-But the um the headline ought to be shoddy levy construction in New Orleans with a question mark after it.
+But the headline ought to be shoddy levee construction in New Orleans with a question mark after it.

 In addition, the Corps of Engineers, this is way down in the middle of the story, almost toward the end of the story.

-The Corps of Engineers had 800 giant sandbags weighing 6,000 to 15,000 pounds on hand just in case the levies break, and ordered 2,500 more to shore up low spots and plug any new breaches.
+The Corps of Engineers had 800 giant sandbags weighing 6,000 to 15,000 pounds on hand, just in case the levees break and ordered 2,500 more to shore up low spots and plug any new breaches.

-Uh, and a lot of this is because they've been worried about uh, you know, what what Hurricane Rita's gonna do uh in the New Orleans area.
+And a lot of this is because they're worried about what Hurricane Rita is going to do in the New Orleans area.

 The scramble comes amid new questions about the city's flood protection system.

-Meteorologists also have questioned whether New Orleans got the full brunt of Katrina's category four power as the Corps has maintained.
+Meteorologists also have questioned whether New Orleans got the full brunt of Katrina's Category 4 power, as the Corps has maintained.

 Both newspapers cited researchers arguing that storm surges didn't cascade over the flood walls.